It’s the age-old breakfast compliment competition. It’s a juice joust that extends far beyond just the breakfast table too.

 Apple juice has a wider variety of flavors between the varieties, but orange juice does seem to have a higher micronutrient content.
 They are both high in antioxidants as well as sugar content, but that’s why they’re so tasty.

 While you might have your preference, there’s more to these humble fruits than just their flavor.

 Apple Juice Benefits

 Apples are grown all over the world and have a rich variety of flavors between its many different species.
 Gala, Pink Lady, Honey Crisp, and Golden Delicious are all well-known varieties with their own unique variation of appley taste.

-Apples are rich in important phytonutrients, antioxidants, pectin, and phenolic compounds.
+Apple juices contain important phytonutrients, antioxidants, pectin, and phenolic compounds.
 They can help in reducing the risk of many chronic illnesses such as cardiovascular disease, asthma, risk of heart disease, and high blood pressure.

 Apples are also an excellent source of minerals such as manganese and boron.

 Cloudy apple juice, including apple cider, is often the option with the most health benefits.
 It contains more polyphenols than its non-cloudy counterpart.
 In fact, one study found cloudy apple juice contained as much as 62% more polyphenols than clear apple juice.

 This is likely a result of the filtration process in which apple juice is put through to make it clear.
 This filtration removes some natural dietary fiber content and other vitamins.